UnicsoftHubs/spacexview_v1/README.md

 ## 😎 Indroduction
 ```
-Betfin poker game is a online poker platform that uses cryptocurrencies like Bitcoin, Ethereum, or other digital assets for betting and transactions.
+WhalesVerse is a online poker platform that uses cryptocurrencies like Bitcoin, Ethereum, or other digital assets for betting and transactions.
 These platforms often offer features such as:

     • Decentralized and transparent gameplay: Blockchain technology ensures fairness and transparency.